barry-ha/Griduino/docs/ASSEMBLY.md

 <h3>Step 10: BT1 Battery Holder</h3>

 Solder the battery holder onto the PCB.
-This is a surface-mount device; note that is has a small plastic detent to precisely align it in place.
+This is a surface-mount device; note that it has a small plastic detent to precisely align it in place.
 You might still need a small clamp or clothespin (remember those?) or tape to temporarily hold it in place while soldering.

 ![](img/battery-holder-img7096.jpg)